 MED-over the shoulder: Talent stretches the tubing carefully while moving it away from the flame.

 CU: The tubing as its middle part becomes elongated and narrowed as it is pulled.
+Note: We combined steps 2.1.2-2.2.2 because the actions are very fast and cannot be paused.

 After that, cut the tubing in half to form two suction electrodes.
 These suction electrodes are generally applied to the cut ends of nerves or muscles, though they can sometimes be applied en passant.